braxtoncuneo/parallel/src/message_passing/basics.md

 ### MPI_Init

 `MPI_Init(&argc,&argv);` sets up the MPI context.
-As this function is evaluated, processes on the executing system coordinate with each-other to figure out how they should dcommunicate, how each process is uniquely identified, and other relevant information.
+As this function is evaluated, processes on the executing system coordinate with each-other to figure out how they should communicate, how each process is uniquely identified, and other relevant information.

 When launching an MPI program, some special arguments may be supplied to control how MPI behaves with its execution.
-On some MPI implementations, supplying argc/argv will cause MPI to remove MPI-related flags, making the parsing of non-MPI args easier.
+On some MPI implementations, supplying `argc`/`argv` will cause MPI to remove MPI-related flags, making the parsing of non-MPI args easier.
 If you aren't using one of those implementations, or you don't care, you can just give null pointers, like this: `MPI_Init(nullptr,nullptr);`

 Naturally, this sort of coordination cannot occur in a vacuum.
-Some system must already be established on the executing system to accomodate this coordination.
+Some system must already be established on the executing system to accommodate this coordination.
 In order to use MPI, it must be installed on the system in order to provide these facilities.

 `MPI_Init` may only be called once, and all communication through MPI must occur after this call.